openlyne/whatsapp-chatbot-api/01-getting-started/README.md

 ## Step 4: Send Your First Message

 Now you're ready to send your first WhatsApp message!
-You can use either the Python or JavaScript version below.
+Use either the Python or JavaScript version below.
+Both scripts are simple and print the API response directly.

 ### Python Version